sveitser/kaggle_diabetic/README.md

 - ~~Use entire image of eye instead of center crop.~~
 - Try converting pixels into polar coordinates(?)
 - Balance classes. *Mathis
+- Check if there is a correlation between left and right eye and maybe train model with both eyes as input and two targets.
 - ...

 *working on